Vocational education and training (VET) courses are available to students while they are still at school. This is often

 Talk to your guidance officer, career counsellor, vocational education coordinator or head of senior schooling about the qualification that is right for you from the range of programs available at your school.

-For more information on VET delivered in schools, visit the Department of Education's website.
+Read more information on VET delivered in schools on the Department of Education website.

 School-based apprenticeships and traineeships